Feature #7458

 Now if Bridge comes with some new JavaScripts they aren't automatically updated and browser caches keep the old ones until they will be cleaned up somehow.
 I am not sure whether the development Django web server or/and Apache are responsible for this.

-Updated by Vladimir Gratinskiy almost 8 years ago
+Updated by Vladimir Gratinskiy about 8 years ago

 - Status changed from New to Feedback